Treee/DayZDocs/TemplateLibraryGenerator/README.md

 At the time of writing this `dz\water_sakhal\ice_sea\ Ice_Sea_Square_50m.p3d` has a bug regarding the filename which is having an eroneous space prefixing the name.
 Eventually this will be fixed and running the tool/renaming the template name/p3d path will fix any messages `Terrain Builder` shows when loading a project.

+The HASH generated in these files is an arbitrary number not linked to anything other than memes.
+I have not seen any impact for it being this way and assume it is internal BIS format.
+If the algorithm to generate the correct value is shared I will update this tool to include the correct hash.

 ### (Optional) Data Tweaking

 #### getp3dsForImport.js Notes